 In a series of posts, called reader’s choice, I write on topics people submit.
 This week, the topic is: how do you manage your business as a speaker, author and consultant.

 My primary business is writing books.
 It’s writing good books that led to everything else I get paid to do.
 Oddly, speaking and consulting are more lucrative than writing books, but I’m not driven primarily by money.
 I make decisions with the primary goal of being able to write books for the rest of my life and live comfortably while I do it.

 I’ve been willing to earn much less money to have much more control over my time.
 I love my freedom of time: I can stop working for a few days, or work very hard, whenever I want, and that is a feature of my life I don’t want to lose and is more valuable than more financial wealth.

 The result is I’m one of the freest people I know.
 I’m not obligated on a daily basis to work for anyone.
 Most days I don’t have to be anywhere at any particular time.
 When I’m working for hire I’m often paid to travel to interesting places, meet smart, passionate people and see things few get to experience.
-This lifestyle is more interesting than any amount of money could compensate me for.
 I feel very lucky and happy and I protect my lifestyle accordingly.